xyongLu/CMSA/README.md

 </p> -->

 # Citation
-If our code or models help your work, please cite SBCFormer (WACV2024):
+If our code or models help your work, please cite CMSA:

 ```BibTeX
 @article{lu2024cascaded,